-Neither IBM nor its reseller will be responsible for any of your confidential, proprietary or personal information contained in a Machine, which you return to IBM or its reseller for any reason.
+Neither IBM nor your reseller is responsible for any of your confidential, proprietary or personal information contained in a Machine which you return to IBM or your reseller for any reason.
 You should remove all such information from the Machine prior to its return.